timw4mail/rustid/DOS.md

 ### Entry Point

-All three binaries use the same entry sequence in `.code16` real-mode assembly:
+The 16-bit real-mode binaries use the following entry sequence in `.code16` real-mode assembly:

 ```asm
 mov ax, cs